Importing Plywood to the USA: ‘Wood’ You Know What to Do?

 copy-link-to-clipboard Copy URL to Clipboard

-Learn to navigate the regulations involved in importing plywood to the United States as a composite wood product or wood packing material.
+Learn to navigate the regulations involved in importing plywood to the United States as a composite wood product.

-One of the first things you should understand about importing plywood is that despite its name, it is not considered a timber or timber product regulated by the USDA.
-Plywood is considered a composite wood or engineered wood product along with medium-density fiberboard (MDF), oriented strand board (OSB), and particleboard.
+One of the first things you should understand about importing plywood is that despite its name, it is not considered a timber product regulated by the U.S. Department of Agriculture.
+Plywood is considered a composite wood or engineered wood product.

-Plywood is also commonly used as a wood packing material for transporting other timber that is subject to USDA regulation.
-It is used in the creation of packing crates and even for some wood pallets and skids.
+This is the reason that plywood is also commonly used as a wood packing material for transporting other timber that is subject to USDA regulation.
+It can be used in the creation of crates, pallets, and skids.

 If you are looking to import other kinds of timber, check out our article, “Importing Wood to USA”.